How to Rank: The SEO Checklist

 The SEO Checklist: On page Optimization

-Our SEO checklist for 2018 wouldn’t be complete if we didn’t mention the importance of on-page optimization.
+Our SEO checklist wouldn’t be complete if we didn’t mention the importance of on-page optimization.
 Once you’ve selected your keywords, every piece of content (from the text, to tables, to images and embedded videos) need to be optimized around those keywords to maximize your page’s chances of ranking in the SERPs.

 We suggest you read our article on SEO for small business, specifically the On page optimization section if you need a detailed explanation of each item.
 For now, we’re going to list a series of elements every content you publish should have.